 Dog-Friendly Getaway Ideas to Sonoma Wine Country

-Visitors of the canine kind are welcome all across Sonoma County, on dog-friendly restaurant patios, in dog-friendly hotels, and on dog-friendly beaches and hiking trails.
-Your four-legged, furry friend certainly loves outings as much as you do.
-So grab that collar and leash, and take your pooch for some fun at these Wine Country favorites.
+Visitors of the canine kind are welcome across Sonoma County, California, at dog-friendly restaurant patios, dog-friendly hotels, and dog-friendly beaches and trails.
+Your four-legged, furry friend loves outings as much as you do.
+So grab that collar and leash, and take your pooch along for fun at these Sonoma Wine Country favorites.

 Inn At Occidental, Occidental